DubstepQBA/ocl-rspack-builder/README.md

 # Next.js RSPack Builder

-A lightweight RSPack builder for Next.js 14+ that provides optimized build performance with minimal configuration.
+A lightweight and optimized solution to integrate RSPack with Next.js 14+, focused on solving common build issues and improving performance in Docker/CI environments.

 ## Features

-- 🚀 Optimized build performance with RSPack
+- 🚀 Memory and performance optimization with RSPack
-- 🎯 Production-ready optimizations
+- 🎯 Configuration tailored for Docker and CI environments
 - 📦 Zero-config TypeScript support
-- 🛠 Simple and maintainable configuration
+- 🛠 Resolution of common Next.js issues
-- 🔄 Automatic chunk splitting
+- 🔄 Optimized chunk splitting to reduce sizes
-- ⚡ Next.js native optimizations
+- ⚡ Intelligent cache management
+- 🔧 Adjustments to prevent OOM (Out of Memory) in Docker
+- 🔒 Server Actions optimization for stability

 ## Installation